-The 2019 survey results show that safety belt use differed by roadway type.
-Usage measured highest on Interstates (93.1%) which typically yield higher traffic density and higher rates of speed.
-Usage measured lowest on local roads (85.9%) which are less frequently travelled roadways and usually found within neighborhoods in city limits.
+The 2022 survey results show that safety belt use differed by roadway type.
+Usage measured highest on Interstates (89.8%) and Principal Arterials (89.2%) which typically yield higher traffic density and higher rates of speed.
+Usage measured lowest on Local Roads (85.9%), followed by Collectors (88.0%), which are less frequently travelled roadways by comparison.

 Annually, surveys typically find that local roads are where occupants are least likely buckled up.
-Trending out the last five annual surveys (2015-2019) shows that travelers on the higher speed road types are buckling up more now than in years past.
-While usage on local roads had been trending upward until 2019, it appears usage on those and the other lower speed roadways has not improved.
+Trending out the last five annual surveys (2017-2022) shows that while usage on all road types dropped in 2022, travelers on the higher speed roads consistently buckle up more, while usage on lower speed roadways has been relatively sluggish.